-You’ve rented your board, bought your tickets, and are preparing for your first day on the slopes.
+You’ve rented your snowboard, bought your lift tickets, and are preparing for your first day on the slopes.

 Can You Learn to Snowboard On Your Own?

-It is possible to learn on your own, but it’s not easy.
+It is possible to learn how to snowboard on your own, but it’s not easy.

 Snowboarding looks a lot easier than it is, and once you strap yourself to the board and start carving those slopes, you’ll realize just how tricky it can be.